M336G/PlusCraft/README.md

 Minecraft version: 1.19.3

-API: Fabric

-PlusCraft is a Minecraft Mod that adds new contents to the game like tools, swords, armors and blocks.
+PlusCraft is a Fabric mod for Minecraft that adds a variety of new features and items.
+Players can now craft powerful new weapons and tools to help them in their adventures.
+This mod also adds a variety of new minerals, both ore and raw, to give the players more materials to work with.
+PlusCraft also adds new armors and tools that are stronger, faster and more durable than the vanilla ones.
+With all these additions, PlusCraft is sure to be a great addition to any Minecraft world.

 You can add this mod to your modpacks as long as you give credits.